Montana-class battleship: Propulsion

 The propulsion plant of the Montanas would have consisted of eight oil-fired Babcock & Wilcox two-drum boilers with a steam pressure of 565 psi and a steam temperature of 850 F. The boilers supplied steam to four geared steam turbines, each driving one screw propeller.
 The boilers were vented through a pair of funnels placed on the centerline amidships.
 To meet the high electrical loads anticipated for the ships, the design was to have ten 1,250 kW ship service turbogenerators (SSTG), providing a total of 12,500 kW of non-emergency electrical power at 450 volts alternating current.
 The ships were also to be equipped with two 500 kW emergency diesel generators.

 The turbines were rated to produce 43000 hp each, for a total propulsive power of 172000 hp.
 The propulsion system was intended to produce a design speed of 28 knots at 70,500 tons displacement.
 The Montanas were designed to carry 7500 LT of fuel oil and had a nominal range of 15000 nmi at 15 knot.
-Two semi-balanced rudders were placed behind the two inboard screws.
+Two semi-balanced rudders were placed behind the two inboard propellers.
 The inboard shafts were housed in skegs, which, while increasing hydrodynamic drag, substantially strengthened the stern structure.